-All transactions are processed by the network of always-on Graft network nodes -- supernodes -- in real time (hundreds milliseconds to a few seconds).
+All transactions are processed by the network of always-on GRAFT network nodes -- supernodes -- in real time.
 Transaction fees are paid by the receiver (merchant) to the supernodes participating in authorization sample and (optional) service brokers participating in transaction processing.
 Supernodes are responsible for both settlement (block mining) and real-time transaction approvals.
 The owners of the nodes are responsible for transactions they process.
 Such responsibility is achieved by financial interest: mining rewards and transaction fees.